antoneev/java-journey2/README.md

 # java-journey2
-Using a machine learning java script this desktop application allows individuals to choose from previous predictions, update predictions or add predictions.
+Using a machine learning and OO-Java this desktop application allows individuals to choose from previous predictions, update predictions or add predictions.